ByteSpin/ConsoleCommandSchedulerBundle/README.md

       - **Log File**: you can provide the log file name desired for the current command.
         - Please note that you must not provide the full path, only the log filename.
         - If not provided, a default %env%_scheduler.log is created.
+      - **No DB Log**: Enabling this option ensures that no logs related to this event are recorded in the database.
+However, standard logging to files will continue as usual.
+This feature is useful for reducing database clutter or when database logging is not required for specific events.

 - **<u>The log section:</u>** provides a simple log viewing interface